 Are you ready to go under the sea once again with Walt Disney and Ariel for a live-action retelling of the animated classic THE LITTLE MERMAID?

 Disney has been successfully reviving several of their animated properties — both modern and vintage — so that they play for a contemporary audience.
-Taking advantage of improvements in technology, the studio has introduced updated versions of BEAUTY AND THE BEAST, THE LION KING, DUMBO, and ALADDIN, with MULAN on its way as well.
+Taking advantage of improvements in technology, the studio has introduced updated versions of BEAUTY AND THE BEAST, THE LION KING, DUMBO, ALADDIN, MULAN and more!

-Ariel will swim in their path for a live-action version that will be coming to theatres eventually.
-There has been movement behind the scenes which suggests the production is about to ramp up, so let’s break down everything we already know about Disney’s anticipated live-action take on THE LITTLE MERMAID.
+Ariel will swim in their path for a live-action version that is coming to AMC Theatres soon.
+Let’s break down everything we know about Disney’s anticipated live-action take on THE LITTLE MERMAID.

 The Little Mermaid’s Release Date